pgspider/sqlite_fdw/GitHubActions/README.md

 The regression test will be executed for multi-versions of PostgreSQL.
 Target versions are determined automatically based on directory names in "sql" directory.

+If the regression test failed, test result files (result directory, regression.diff amd regression.out) are uploaded as artifacts.
+7 days later, artifact files will be deleted.